THE ROB SLOWLEY FREE BIKE SCHEME

 BIKE LIBRARY – COMING SOON!

-Our wom+n-led sessions where like minded individuals can come together to learn bicycle mechanics, fix their own bikes, and meet people at the Ride On workshop.
+Our women-led sessions provide a fun space where like-minded individuals can come together to learn bicycle mechanics, fix their own bikes, and meet people at the Ride On workshop.
+We hope to provide an inclusive environment for anyone to come down and learn more about bicycle mechanics.

 These sessions are led by a small team of female mechanics and volunteers working at Ride On.
-We saw a gap in our community where plenty of wom+n we know cycle and own bikes, but many don’t have the confidence and knowledge to fix their bikes themselves or maintain them to keep them working smoothly and safely.
-Reflecting on this gap, we recognised that this may be partially due to the cis-male dominated environments of bike workshops, which can feel intimidating for others.
+We saw a gap in our community where plenty of women we know cycle and own bikes, but many don’t have the confidence and knowledge to fix their bikes themselves or maintain them to keep them working smoothly and safely.
+Reflecting on this gap, we recognised that this may be partially due to the cis-male dominated environments of bike workshops, which can feel intimidating.

-The workshops are led by a female mechanic at Ride On, and helped by a female volunteer, so there will be two people on hand to advise and teach.
+The workshops are led by a female mechanic or volunteer at Ride On.
+Often they are very knowledgeable and experienced but not qualified mechanics so may not know everything which is thrown at them.
+However, they will always try their best to help and find out the answers they don’t know!
 We encourage everyone to help everyone out, so feel free to share what you know and bring any knowledge you have already to the sessions.

 All tools are provided in the workshop, but we encourage you to bring your own bike – it’s great to get to know yours better!
 There could be a rare occasion that we will not be able to work on it – in this instance, a substitute from the workshop can be used instead.
 If you are unable to bring your bike let us know when you register for a session and we can accommodate.